 Solution:

-Put a stop to cyber bullying and protect your children from all kinds of online predators.
+Put a stop to cyberbullying and protect your children from all kinds of online predators.
 Use cell phone parental monitoring software and make sure that your child is safe online fully.
 Most of the parents who ignore are reportedly kept themselves bitching because of their irresponsibility.
 Be a responsible parent and protect your teens and kids from cyber predators.